 Our Specialties – Canine Exposure for Orthodontics

 Canine exposure is a term that may prompt you to imagine leaving your pet dog outside during stormy weather.
-In a dental context, canine exposure simple a procedure meant to address what’s called an impacted tooth.
+In a dental context, canine exposure is a simple procedure meant to address what’s called an impacted tooth.
 An impacted tooth is one that, for some reason, has become stuck in the surrounding bone or tissue.

 Technically, any tooth may become impacted, but typically the condition most often affects wisdom teeth and canine teeth.
 In terms of utility, canine teeth are probably the most useful ones we have, as their sharp, angular shape allows us to grip and tear the food that we eat.
 Canine teeth also serve an aesthetic function, however, to the extent that the way that one’s canine teeth are angled influence the perception of a smile to be more attractive.
 Thus, canine exposure procedures may be performed with both purposes in mind.